 to Alex Johnson’s “Payroll Data + Fintech,”

-players in the fintech space are starting to grasp how beneficial employment data can be for building the next generation of financial inclusion.
+players in the fintech space are starting to grasp how beneficial employment data can be for building the next generation of inclusive finance.

 That’s because most activities at the core of the financial system—from applying for a mortgage to accessing credit—depend on an employment-based dataset.